apache/spark/docs/sql-ref-ansi-compliance.md

 ---
 layout: global
-title: Spark SQL Keywords
+title: ANSI Compliance
-displayTitle: Spark SQL Keywords
+displayTitle: ANSI Compliance
 license: |
   Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with